-These models digitize two or four analog IF inputs using 200 MHz 16-bit A/D converters.
+The Model 71624 digitizes two analog IF inputs using two 200 MHz 16-bit A/D converters.
 The bandwidth of each IF signal can be up to 80 MHz, and may contain multiple signals, each centered at a different frequency.
-An array of 34 or 68 DDCs (digital down converters) can be independently programmed to translate any signal to baseband and then band limit the signal as required.
+An array of 34 DDCs (digital down converters) can be independently programmed to translate any signal to baseband and then band limit the signal as required.
 DDC tuning frequency is programmable from 0 Hz to the A/D sample rate.
 Output bandwidth is programmable from around 20 kHz to 312 kHz for a sample rate of 200 MHz.
 Each DDC can independently source IF data from either of the two A/Ds.

-Baseband I+Q DDC outputs are scaled in a programmable gain/attenuation block before being delivered across the PCle system interface to target memory, typically associated with a system processor.
+Baseband I+Q DDC outputs are scaled in a programmable gain/attenuation block before being delivered across the PCIe system interface to target memory, typically associated with a system processor.
 Here, the signals can be analyzed, classified, demodulated, decrypted or decoded, depending on the application.